Christian Mitchell: Deputy Governor of Illinois

 On December 20, 2018, J.B.
 Pritzker announced Mitchell would be a Deputy Governor in his administration.
-Mitchell resigned from the Illinois House on January 11, 2019 to assume the position.
+Mitchell resigned from the Illinois House on January 11, 2019, to assume the position.

-As Deputy Governor, Mitchell works to carry out initiatives set forth by the Pritzker Administration.
+As Deputy Governor, Mitchell worked to carry out initiatives set forth by the Pritzker Administration.
 His primary areas of focus are the Environment, Infrastructure, and Public Safety.
-The state agencies and departments under his oversight include the Illinois Department of Transportation, Capital Development Board, Environmental Protection Agency, Department of Natural Resources, Emergency Management Agency, National Guard, Department of Innovation and Technology, State Police, and Department of Corrections.
+The state agencies and departments under his oversight included the Illinois Department of Transportation, Capital Development Board, Environmental Protection Agency, Department of Natural Resources, Emergency Management Agency, National Guard, Department of Innovation and Technology, State Police, and Department of Corrections.

-During what was regarded as Springfield’s "most momentous legislative session in decades", Mitchell was instrumental in the passage of HB 1438, Illinois Cannabis Control Act, which legalizes the adult use of cannabis in Illinois effective January 1, 2020.
+During what was regarded as Springfield's "most momentous legislative session in decades", Mitchell was instrumental in the passage of HB 1438, Illinois Cannabis Control Act, which legalizes the adult use of cannabis in Illinois effective January 1, 2020.
 Mitchell, in concert with the sponsors and caucuses of color, not only worked to ensure that HB 1438 would generate much needed revenue, but also guaranteed that the Act was rooted in equality and justice.

 The Illinois bill is noted for wrapping in "significant criminal justice reform" through a combination of clemency and expungement for a half million individuals that have been convicted of minor offenses.
 Criminal justice experts have referred to Illinois’ law as a possible “roadmap.”
 The bill also prioritizes social equity for potential business owners in the cannabis industry, including preference in licensing and a loan fund for owners disproportionately impacted by the war on drugs.
 Industry experts applaud actions taken by the Illinois legislature for “marrying increased opportunity, increased access [to] points of sale, while at the same time really giving the current operators, the current infrastructure the opportunity to be first to market.”